6 Chobe Safari Lodges for Your Botswana Expedition

 – Walking safaris

-– Water-based game viewing
+– Water-based game observation

-– Fishing excursions on a tender boat
+– Fishing excursions on a tender vessel

 – Birdwatching